khaliun20/multi-threaded_chord_p2p_video_sharing_and_streaming_simulator/README.md

+Play a video stored on a distributed Chord network!

 The user needs to run three processes.
 Process 1 initializes the Chord network, and sets up the nodes to continually listen to one another.
 Process 2 runs the video player.
 Process 3 implements port-forwarding from the Chord network to the video player.
 We found we had to do this because we implemented Chord using TCP sockets, but the video player uses a React websocket.
 CLI commands are as follows:

 **Process 1: Initialize the Chord Network**